 A key element of our business strategy is to utilize our technologies for the development and commercialization of products that utilize our drug delivery technology.
-The initial application of our drug delivery technology, TOCOSOL, is a novel approach to the formulation of water insoluble compounds for therapeutic applications.
+Most of our attention and resources are directed to the development of TOCOSOL, a drug delivery technology, that provides a novel approach to the formulation of water insoluble compounds for therapeutic applications.
 Significant expenditures in additional research and development, clinical testing, regulatory, manufacturing, and sales and marketing activities will be necessary in order for us to demonstrate the efficacy of our products, or commercialize any products developed with our technology.
-There can be no assurance that TOCOSOL Paclitaxel or any of our other current products under development or any future products will be safe or efficacious.
+There can be no assurance that TOCOSOL or any of our other current products under development or any future products will be safe or efficacious.
+If TOCOSOL or any of our other current products under development are ultimately ineffective in treating cancer, do not receive the necessary regulatory approvals or do not obtain commercial acceptance, we will be materially adversely affected.